Syzygium apodophyllum: Phylogeny

 This species is most closely related to Syzygium corynanthum, nestled in a slightly larger clade with Syzygium canicortex.

+Etymology

+The genus name Syzygium comes from the Greek word syzgos, meaning "jointed" and is a reference to the paired leaves displayed by members of the genus.
+The species epithet apodophyllum is derived from the Ancient Greek word podós meaning 'foot' or 'leg', combined with the prefix a- 'without' and the suffix -phyllum 'leaf'.
+It may be translated as "leaf without a leg" and refers to the very short petiole.

+The species is commonly known as rex satinash in Australia.

-Distribution
+Distribution and habitat

-The tree is endemic to Queensland, Australia, growing only in the Cape York Peninsula and Northeast (north of Townsville and south of Princess Charlotte Bay areas, from Tully to the McIlwraith Range.

-Habitat, ecology

-This species grows as an understory in well-developed rainforest, in a variety of sites, but tends to more abundant in mountain rainforest, altitudinal range is from near sea level to some 1500m.
+The tree is endemic to Queensland, Australia, growing in the coastal areas from near Rossville in the north to about Mission Beach in the south, with a small outlier population near Coen about 300 km to the northwest of Rossville.
+It inhabits well-developed rainforest at altitudes up to about 1500 m, but tends to be more common in mountain rainforest.

+Ecology

 The plant is one of the hosts of the exotic plant pathogen Austropuccinia psidii.
 This species is relatively tolerant of the fungus, but other taxa are severely impacted.

-Vernacular names

-The species is known as rex satinash in Australian English.

 Uses

 This plant is generally a small and not well-developed tree (i.e. it is not that straight in its growth, nor producing long sections).
 It is regarded as of no commercial value.
 The fruit is edible.